Purchase line

 The Purchase Line is the name commonly given to the line dividing Indian from British Colonial lands established in the Treaty of Fort Stanwix of 1768 in western Pennsylvania.
-In New York State documents it is referred to as the Line of Property; see that article for the treaty text and other sections.
+In New York State documents, it is referred to as the Line of Property.
+That article contains the treaty text and other sections.

+History

 The relevant section of the treaty reads: